How to Find an Aligned + Profitable Niche That You’re Excited to ServeAug 27, 2022

 If you follow this guide, do the exercise, and answer the prompts I've given you, you'll start seeing patterns.
 You'll find unique intersections where you can use your magic, doing work you love, for people who are eager to pay for it.

-When you're ready, here's three ways I can help you:
+When you're ready, here's two ways I can help you:

 2. Get my best-selling book, Die Before They Do, here.

-You'll get actionable tips to grow your impact and your business every Saturday morning.
+Get actionable tips on attracting Dream Clients, increasing your impact, and growing your coaching business every Saturday morning.